When migrants arrived in droves, this poor New Mexico city opened its arms

 Since the influx began in mid-May, the shelter on the county fairgrounds has become the unofficial home of Deming's EMTs, firefighters, and police department.

-"Make no mistake, it's labor intensive," Mercado added, "but the whole thing is we've still got to treat them like human beings, because that's what they are.
+"Make no mistake, it's labor intensive," said Fire Battalion Chief Edgar Davalos, "but the whole thing is we've still got to treat them like human beings, because that's what they are.
 They're here legally and they're human beings, and we're going to make them as comfortable until they finish their journey as we can."

 The group is also working with local law enforcement to spot and support children who've been trafficked or are facing trauma, leveraging their years of experience providing assistance in disaster situations.